openmindculture/wp-contact-form-inbox-report-mailer-plugin/contact-form-inbox-report-mailer/trunk/readme.txt

 - see roadmap/todo list for missing features!
 - mails not sent? verify schedule on the plugin page, (re)activate plugin to (re)schedule!
+- Do not rely on interval times on pages with low traffic, as WordPress task schedule relies on regular page visits!
+- More configuration options will be added in upcoming releases.
+- This plugin is free software, provided as-is with absolutely no warranty!

 === Development and Contribution ===